An alternative approach to train neural networks using monotone variational inequality: Problem setup

 It is known that if $\bTheta$ is compact, then $\VI$ has at least one solution \citep[Theorem 4.1]{outrata2013nonsmooth}.
-In addition, if $\kappa>0$ in (\ref{eq:modulus}), then $\VI$ has exactly one solution \citep[Theorem 4.4]{outrata2013nonsmooth}.
-Under mild computability assumptions, the solution can be efficiently solved to high accuracy, using various iterative schemes (with a similar form as stochastic gradient descent or accelerated gradient descent by replacing the gradient by the monotone operator) \citep{VI_est}.
+In addition, when $\bTheta$ is a convex set, then $\VI$ is a convex problem, and if $\kappa>0$ in (\ref{eq:modulus}), then $\VI$ has exactly one solution \citep[Theorem 4.4]{outrata2013nonsmooth}.
+Under mild regularity assumptions, the solution can be solved efficiently to high accuracy, using various iterative schemes such as SGD or the accelerated versions by replacing the gradient with the vector field defined by monotone operator \citep{VI_est}.